DASUCCESS/Advance-Biometric-Face-Authentication-System-With-Data-Management-Django-Version/README.md

-# Advance Biometric Face Authentication System With Data Management (REACT VERSION)
+# Advance Biometric Face Authentication System With Data Management (DJANGO VERSION)

 This is a web application that implements facial recognition for user authentication using **Django** as the backend and **React** for the frontend.
 The app allows users to register and log in using face data and includes a dashboard for managing user-specific data.